tomasbrazas97/mobAppProject2017/README.md

 # mobAppProject2017
 Project 2017

-The application is a puzzle solver with easy, medium and high settings.
-The difficulty changes and a top highscore is recorded.
+The application is an easy sum solver with numbers below 100 using addition, subtraction and multiplication.
+The highscore is recorded.
 There is also a calculator implemented for your own problem solving.